nathanielnyema/rataGUI/README.md

 ```

 ## Install Spinnaker SDK (optional)
-To use RataGUI with Spinnaker cameras,
+To use RataGUI with Spinnaker cameras, follow the instructions [here] (https://www.flir.com/products/spinnaker-sdk/) to install the Spinnaker SDK for your specific Python version.

 # Custom Camera Models